vkrunjs/vkrun/Installation-Guide.md

 }
 ```

-If this is your first time using Vkrun, you can choose a template from index.ts, [list of examples](./examples).
+If this is your first time using Vkrun, you can choose a template from index.ts, [example projects](./examples).

 #### Step 6: Running the project